The History of Among Us – 2020’s Surprise Hit

 Playing Imposter During a Time of Isolation

-By June of 2020, Among Us began popping up on Twitch’s most popular games.
+By June of 2020, Among Us began popping in huge numbers during quarantine on Twitch‘s most popular games.
 The first increase in attention came from South Korea and Brazil.
 Influencers who stream gaming in those countries spread the popularity to Mexico and Brazil soon after.
 Only by July did the United States really take on the Among Us craze.
 Popular U.S. YouTubers and streamers like Ninja and PewDiePie began playing the game.
 This sparked the major push to the game’s player base that has continued since.

 The history of Among Us wouldn’t look the way it does without COVID-19.
 It was a summer of social distancing and isolation.
 Still, the game is wonderful because of the developer’s attention to detail and passion.
 The pandemic may have sparked the game’s popularity, but this was already a great game.
 With tabletop elements built for a distanced age, people can play with their friends even when they’re far away.
 It’s a comforting feeling when we’re not really sure when we can gather with friends and family to play games again.
 The game hit 1.5 million concurrent players in September of this year.
 At one point, 3.8 million logged on concurrently, crashing the game’s servers.